Patricia Aufderheide: Public intellectual role

 On media, Aufderheide has focused on both spaces and behaviors that foster exchange of public knowledge with the goal of resolving problems.
 In this she follows the argumentation of the American pragmatic philosopher John Dewey, who argued that the public exists to the extent people talk it into existence with others.
+S She also follows the cultural production analytic approach developed, partly in collaboration with movements for social justice, by scholar Stuart Hall.
 She has analyzed the American institutions of public television, cable access television, and DBS set-aside channels, as well as the evolution of social-issue documentary from earliest days to interactive documentary platforms.